vanus-labs/docs/content/cloud-docs/source/mongodb/setup.md

 #### MongoDB connection setting

-1. Choose a connection point, you can choose to connect from your local environment, or a cloud environment.
+1. Choose a connection point; you can choose to connect from your local environment, or a cloud environment.

 2. Set your network security and input the IP of the created EC2 instance.